MicrosoftDocs/Managed-Desktop/managed-desktop/get-ready/readiness-assessment-fix.md

 | Result  | Meaning |
 | ----- | ----- |
 | Not ready | You don't have Company Portal installed for your users.
-Purchase Company Portal and force a sync between Intune and Microsoft Store for Business. <br><br> For more information, see [Install Intune Company Portal on devices](../get-started/company-portal.md).
+Get the Company Portal and force a sync between Intune and Microsoft Store for Business. <br><br> For more information, see [Install the Intune Company Portal on devices](../get-started/company-portal.md).

 ### Conditional access policies